 Luke was born and grew up in Brisbane, QLD, Australia.
-He is of Torres Strait Island (Erub) and Scottish heritage, both of which he credits to his deep attraction to song and melody.
+He is a descendant of the Meriam people of the eastern Torres Strait Islands – in particular the Samsep tribe of Erub.
+He also has strong Scottish heritage.
+He credits to both of these lineages to his deep attraction to song and melody.
 Through it’s pearling industry and transient population, the Torres Strait is a famous melting pot of culture and music, which Luke was exposed to through his grandmother, her guitar and her endless canon of traditional island, Caribbean, folk and country songs.
 Scotland is home to many of Luke’s favourite pop-heavy bands, including Teenage Fanclub, The Jesus and Mary Chain, Cocteau Twins, Chvrches, The Waterboys and Frightened Rabbit.

-At the age of 12, Luke suffered a serious leg injury, which led him to pick up a guitar that his father kept in the house.
-Through a heavy diet of Nirvana and The Beatles, he began teaching himself how to play.
-At 17, he began playing in local bands and quickly showed promise as a songwriter, winning a Queensland Music Award for his song ‘Abacus”.
+At the age of 12, Luke suffered a serious leg injury, which led him to pick up his fathers guitar.
+Through a heavy diet of Nirvana and more Nirvana, he began teaching himself how to play.
+At 17, he began performing in local bands and quickly showed promise as a songwriter, winning a Queensland Music Award for his song ‘Abacus’.

-Luke then took a job at the local Brisbane indigenous radio station 98.9fm.
+Luke then took a job at the local Brisbane First Nations radio station, 98.9fm.
 It was during his time there that he met members of Halfway, who subsequently asked Luke to join the band as keyboard player.
 Luke bought a keyboard, learned the basics and joined the band.
 His first show with Halfway was at the 2011 Big Day Out.

-Luke penned the song ‘Dropout’, which became the first single from Halfway’s next record (the first with Luke), titled ‘Any Old Love’.
-‘Dropout’ was co-produced by Robert Forster (The Go-Betweens) and Peter Jesperson (The Replacements/Twin Tone).
+Luke penned the song ‘Dropout’, which became the first single from Halfway’s next record, titled ‘Any Old Love’.
+‘Dropout’ was co-produced by Robert Forster (The Go-Betweens) and Peter Jesperson (The Replacements).
 It picked up a Queensland Music Award and the album received an AIR award.

 In 2015, Luke and some friends saw a short window of opportunity to record 10 of his own songs over a long weekend, which ended up being released as an LP titled “We’ve Come A Long Way Darling”.
 Though steeped in spontaneity, the album received high critical acclaim from across the industry and led to Luke being awarded The Billy Thorpe Scholarship Award in 2016.

-Luke is currently a member of Headland – an experimental atmospheric/psychedelic band that makes music for surf films and also features Murray Patterson (The Dark Horses), Joel Silbersher (God, Hoss, Tendrils), Ken Gormley (The Cruel Sea), Brock Fitzgerald (Wolf & Cub) and Amanda Brown (The Go-Betweens).
-They have an album “What Rough Beast” scheduled for release in the UK on October 18.
+Luke is also currently a member of Headland – an experimental atmospheric/psychedelic band that makes music for surf films and also features members of Wolf & Cub, The Cruel Sea, The Go-Betweens, The Dark Horses and GOD.
+They recently released an album, titled “What Rough Beast”.

 Luke is currently working on new solo material, this time creating, performing and producing music completely on his own.
-The first taste – single ‘Older Then’ – is due for release on September 19.
+The first taste – single ‘Older Then’ – was released in September 2019.